Letaryat/K4-Arenas-Special-Rounds/README.md

 ## [🔫] Rounds:
 Rounds are now categorized as
-1. WithoutPreferences (For all versions of K4-Arenas).
+1. WithoutPreferences <br/>(For all versions of K4-Arenas).
 Includes rounds such as:
    - Only Headshot (AK47, USP-S, SSG08)
    - Only HE Grenades (Nades),
    - No Crosshair (AK47),